-- Business Profitability: Obtaining results below market expectations or the Entity's objectives that ultimately prevent reaching a sustainable level of profitability higher than the cost of capital. - Reputational: Risk of impairment of competitive capacity due to deterioration of trust in the Entity by any of its stakeholders, based on the evaluation that said stakeholders carry out on actions or omissions by or attributed to VidaCaixa, its Senior Management or its Bodies of Government.
+- Business Profitability: Obtaining results below the expectations or the Entity's objectives that ultimately prevent reaching a sustainable level of profitability higher than the cost of capital. - Reputational: Risk of undermining competitive capacity due to a deterioration in the confidence of any of its stakeholders.